 Disclaimer: The opinions I express on this blog are my own and are not intended to represent the views of any organizations for which I am employed.

-Phillip J. Long has taught full time at Grace Christian University since 1998, specializing in Bible and Biblical languages.
+Phillip J. Long has taught full time at Grace Christian University since 1998, specializing in Biblical Studies and Biblical languages.
 He has Masters degrees in Biblical Exposition and Old Testament from Talbot School of Theology (BIOLA) and a PhD in New Testament from Andrews University.
 His dissertation was published as Jesus the Bridegroom by Pickwick Books in 2012.
 His most recent book is Galatians: Freedom through God’s Grace (Wipf & Stock, 2019).
+He is a member of ETS, IBR, and SBL and regularly attends regional and national meetings of these organizations.